clemzouuu/react-meme-generator/README.md

 start with npm run dev

 meme generator made with react
 A new version is yet to come.
 A version that will imply :
-- a function to move the texts.
 - a function to save the image.
 - a function to import an image from your computer.